Monday, March 31, 2008

 particularly since Gableman’s parents appear to have no previous record of

-several unresolved questions raised about Gableman's appointment to the Burnett County circuit court by McCallum.
+election giving.
+Moreover, the contributions add to several unresolved questions raised about Gableman's appointment to the Burnett County circuit court by McCallum.

 Saying that he is "proud" of his widely-condemned campaign - - including a broadside launched by 33 current judges and one retired State Supreme Court Justice who called it "a new low in judicial campaigns in this state" - - Mike Gableman might be the worst candidate to ever run for Wisconsin's high court.